Engine House No. 4 (Tacoma, Washington)

 The Engine House No. 4 in Tacoma, Washington, at 220-224 E. 26th St., was built in 1911.
 It was listed on the National Register of Historic Places in 1984.

 It is a two-story brick building with "classically inspired terra cotta details", and it has a salient four-story hose tower.
 It was designed by architect Frederic Shaw.

 It is no longer in service as a fire station.
 In 2008 it was used by the City of Tacoma's traffic signal division.
+It is currently the union hall for United Food and Commercial Workers local 367.